darinz/DL/01_Math/16_numerical_methods.md

 **Code Annotations:**
 - Compares CPU and GPU matrix multiplication performance.
 - Shows how to move data to GPU and verify results.
+- **Try it:** Change matrix size or use larger matrices to see GPU speedup!

 ---